alb/ritter/README.md

 ### Features
  - Easy to use and extend
- - Custom and self-made dark map theme
+ - Custom dark map theme
  - Layer-based viewing with the ability to toggle layers
  - Able to render all geometry types specified in the [GeoJSON Specification](https://geojson.org/)
  - All geometry types are stylable with custom colors (Full support for [Leaflet's Path class](https://leafletjs.com/reference-1.7.1.html#path) is in the works)